rohanmaddamsetti/youlab-ARG-duplications/README.md

 wget https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/prokaryotes.txt

-For replicating the results in the paper, skip this step, and just use the prokaryotes.txt provided in the data/ folder.
-This one is dated March 21 2021 and was used for the paper.
+For replicating the results in the paper, skip this step, and just use the prokaryotes.txt.zip provided in the data/ folder.
+This one is dated June 12 2023 and was used for the paper.
+You will have to unzip this file before doing the analysis.

 ### See the directions in src/README.md for how to run the bioinformatics pipeline and analysis.